 Hanoi Travel Guide

-Best things to do in Hanoi
+Best Things to Do in Hanoi

-- Hanoi Old Quarter: Also known as French Quarter.
+1. Hanoi Old Quarter: Also known as French Quarter.
 This area started from 1010 when King Ly Thai To chose this area to be the capital for the whole country.
 In the past Hanoi Old Quarter comprises of 36 streets packed with shops selling typical kinds of goods, each street named for its primary good or service.

-- Temple of Literature & Imperial College: Started from 1070 as a temple for worshiping Confucius and extended in 1076 for the study of children on Royal Family.
+2. Temple of Literature & Imperial College: Started from 1070 as a temple for worshiping Confucius and extended in 1076 for the study of children on Royal Family.
 From 1253, It was open to be National College for talent student in the whole country to study.

-- Ho Chi Minh Complex: Including Presidential Palace (Built by French for French General Governor during French War), Ho Chi Minh Stilted House (where Ho Chi Minh lived and worked from 1957 to 1969) and Ho Chi Minh Mausoleum (built from 1973 – 1975) to preserve Ho Chi Minh’s Body.
+4. Ho Chi Minh Complex: Including Presidential Palace (Built by French for French General Governor during French War), Ho Chi Minh Stilted House (where Ho Chi Minh lived and worked from 1957 to 1969) and Ho Chi Minh Mausoleun (built from 1973 – 1975) to preserve Ho Chi Minh’s Body.
 This also has a very typical pagoda in Vietnam named One Pillar Pagoda with its special architect.
 This is very popular place to visit in Hanoi for both Vietnamese and foriegn visitors.

-- Tran Quoc Pagoda: Tran Quoc Pagoda is located on an island on the East of West Lake (Tay Ho District), the 1500 year-old temple, which is considered the oldest in Thang Long - Hanoi.
+5. Tran Quoc Pagoda: Tran Quoc Pagoda is located on an island on the East of West Lake (Tay Ho District), the 1500 year-old temple, which is considered the oldest in Thang Long - Hanoi.
 The architecture of the pagoda has a harmonious combination of ancient, dignified elegance with the tranquil landscapes of a vast lake.
 It was the Buddhist center of the Thang Long citadel in the Ly and Tran dynasties.
 With its historical and architectural values, Tran Quoc Pagoda is famous for its sacred Buddha's door, which attracts many Buddhists and visitors to Vietnam.

-- St. Joseph’s Cathedral: Hanoi Cathedral (official name: St. Joseph Cathedral) is the cathedral of the Archdiocese of Hanoi, where the archbishop's throne.
+6. St. Joseph’s Cathedral: Hanoi Cathedral (official name: St. Joseph Cathedral) is the cathedral of the Archdiocese of Hanoi, where the archbishop's throne.
 This is also an ancient church in this city built in 1886, often take place the religious activities of the laity of the archdiocese of Hanoi.

-- Hoan Kiem Lake (Returning Sword Lake): Hoan Kiem Lake is also known as Ho Guom (in the map of Hanoi in 1886, this lake is called Hoan Kiem Lake - Lac de Hoan Guom), is a natural fresh water lake in the center of Hanoi.
+7. Hoan Kiem Lake: Hoan Kiem Lake is also known as Ho Guom (in the map of Hanoi in 1886, this lake is called Hoan Kiem Lake - Lac de Hoan Guom), is a natural fresh water lake in the center of Hanoi.
 Lake has an area of about 12 hectares.
 Previously, the lake also had the name Luc Thuy Lake (because the water is green all year round), Thuy Quan Lake (used to navigate the sea), Ta Wong and Huu Vong (in the Le mêm period).
 The name Hoan Kiem appeared in the early 15th century associated with the legend of King Le Loi to pay the sword for the gods.
 According to legend, once a King Le Loi rode on a boat, suddenly a gold turtle floated on the water demanding the king pay the sword that Long Wang lent to expel the Ming invaders.
 The king returned the sword to the god of turtles and diving into the water disappears.
 From that lake was named Hoan Kiem Lake.
 The lake is also named for a central district of Hanoi (Hoan Kiem District) and is the only lake in the district to this day.

 The museum has been open to the general public since 1995 and has been revising its regular exhibition system from 2006 to 2010 to honor Vietnamese women.